Shopping cart

 CHIN 350/350D: China and Green Cultural Transformation

 Taught in Chinese, this course aims at enhancing the students’ proficiency in listening to, speaking, reading and writing Chinese at the intermediate and higher levels.
 As a content-driven course, it introduces students to the recent major green culture movements in China, focusing on the way the green cultural changes took place in relation to globalization, environment and climate protection, technology innovation, income redistribution, domestic consumption, and education, to meet the challenges of financial crisis, climate change, energy insecurity, and international competition.
 At the end of the semester, the students are expected to be able to understand readings and audiovisual materials, as well as communicate and present orally and in written formats green cultural issues covered in the course.
 Students who take CHIN350 are not allowed to earn credit for CHIN350D (Department Seminar), vice versa.
-Prereq: CHIN 340.
+Counts as a CAS Global & Cultural Diversity course.
+Prereq: CHIN 301.

 Session: May Session